Gatling (software): Architecture

 Gatling implemented a fully new architecture for a performance testing tool, in order to be more resource efficient.
 It makes it possible to simulate a high number of requests per second with a single machine.

 Components

 Recorder

-Gatling comes up with a recorder to bootstrap a simulation.
+Gatling comes with an HTTP web recorder to bootstrap a simulation.
+The HTTP recorder can be used to directly capture browser actions or convert .har files to load test scenarios.

 Domain-specific language

 Gatling is provided with a simple and lightweight Domain-specific language, in which simulations and scenarios are coded.
 This allows users to add custom behavior through many hooks.
 This makes simulation scripts readable and easy to maintain.

+In 2024 Gatling introduced a new DSL (SDK) for JavaScript and TypeScript.
+The JavaScript and TypeScript SDK uses GraalVM to translate JavaScript code to Java and execute load tests on a Java virtual machine (JVM).
+Adding JavaScript and TypeScript support made Gatling the first polyglot load testing tool in the market.